barrracud4/crypto_asn1/README.md

-Example of implementation assymetric cryptography algorithms on Golang with ASN.1 encoding.
+Example of implementation assymetric cryptography algorithms in Golang with ASN.1 encoding.

 * RSA (Encrypting and signing)